This post contains affiliate links. Read the full disclosure here.

-Since it’s opening, Epcot has been a fan-favorite Disney World park, with its unique offerings and more “grown-up” feel.
-There is so much to do in Epcot (and it always seems to be changing!).
-From exploring World Showcase and sampling so much delicious food, to riding some of my favorite classic rides and new ones too, our Epcot guide will walk you through everything you need to know about visiting Epcot.
+Since its opening, Epcot has been a fan-favorite Disney World park, with its unique offerings and more “grown-up” feel.
+There is so much to do in Epcot, from exploring World Showcase and sampling so much delicious food, to riding some of my favorite classic rides and new rides too.

 Looking for other park guides?
-We also have guides the other Disney World Parks:
+I also have guides the other Disney World Parks:

 Getting To Epcot